DeuxHuitHuit/page_lhandles/README.markdown

 <br />
 ## Changelog ##

+* 1.2.7.1, 16 September 2011
+	* Hotfix.
+Changed type return from string to array.

 * 1.2.7, 16 September 2011
 	* Readded the button in `preferences` to automatically fill empty localisation `title` and `handle` for Pages.
 It was lost somewhere in transition from 1.1 to 1.2.